apcave/acoustic/README.md

 2. Get an account with [Vercel](http://vercel.com) follow the instructions to setup with a GitHub account.
 The Vercel project will attach to a GitHub repository and the project has options for setting server secrets.

 3. Push to CI/CD deploy.

-## To Do

-- Models page pre-rendering takes time, do an optimistic update.
-- Clicking on the models in the list results in a delayed response the first time.
-Ensure all model pages are pre-renders when the server starts.
-- When you click on run-model there no feed-back, provide a message and a spinner.
-- Provide for editing of material properties after adding them to the a model.
-Click in the Layers section on the name to edit.
-- Add edit materials button next to run simulation to add more materials to an existing model.
-- More edit name and description to where it is displayed on the edit model page.
-- When the shear goes from not a fluid to a fluid the UI errors.
-- When frequency is swept there needs to be a way of setting the angle.
-- When the angle is swept there needs to be a way to setting the frequency.
-- Add more animations work on UX.
-- Animate loading model also add spinner.
-- Work on calculations code.
-- Once data is available work on graphs and results section.
-- Once data is available add feature to down-load it through the browser.